 - It was developed in India by Indian Space Research Organisation (ISRO) and its commercial wing ANTRIX.

-- 3 are in Geostationary Orbit
+- 3 satellites are in Geostationary Orbit (GEO)

-- 4 are in Geosynchronous Orbit
+- 5 satellites are in inclined Geosynchronous Orbit (GSO)

-- The objective of the NavIC is to provide navigation, timing and reliable positioning services in and around India.
+- The objective of the NavIC is to provide navigation, timing, and reliable positioning services in and around India.

 - The NavIC is certified by 3GPP (3rd Generation Partnership Project) which is responsible for coordinating mobile telephony standards globally.